owenfriend24/temple/full_manuscript_analyses.md

 3.6.
 Permutation test to ...(more logic here)
 ```
 ```
 3.7.
-Identify continuous clusters from permutation test and compare to null for TCFE(?) test of significance *
+Identify continuous clusters from voxelwise permutation test and compare to null threshold derived above *

+---

 ## 4. Quantify representational symmetry in anatomical regions of interest